Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Numerical Experiments

-We have also tried other TM kernels, e.g., replacing the Laplace kernel with the Brownian motion kernel, and the numerical results are similar.
+We have also tried other TM kernels, for example, replacing the Laplace kernel with the Brownian motion kernel, and the numerical results are similar.
 Moreover, we use RTSG designs for simplicity.